medialab/xan/docs/cmd/to.md

 Streamable formats are `html`, `jsonl`, `ndjson` and `txt`.

 JSON options:
-    -B, --buffer-size <size>  Number of CSV rows to sample to infer column types.
+    --sample-size <size>  Number of CSV rows to sample to infer column types.
                           [default: 512]
     --nulls               Convert empty string to a null value.
     --omit                Ignore the empty values.

 NPY options:
     --dtype <type>  Number type to use for the npy conversion.
 Must be one of "f32"